 Scones came into the line in the Spring of 2015, then empanadas, biscuits, bagels, focaccia… who knows where she’ll go next!

-Lorelei prides herself on using organic herbs (whenever possible) and no preservatives or anything artificial.
-This does mean that her loaves should be refrigerated for longer shelf life, or frozen for a future occasion.
+Lorelei prides herself on using unbleached King Arthur flour, local fruits and vegetables, and no preservatives or anything artificial.
+This does mean that her products should be refrigerated for longer shelf life, or frozen for a future occasion.

 Lorelei sincerely hopes that you enjoy the products of her labor as much as she and her family do, and we welcome your questions and comments at any time.
 Blessed Be!